 ESEA § 4310 (6) requires all Charter School Program (CSP) grant applications must be provided to the charter school authorizer and the authorizer must verify that the CSP applicant charter school has notified them of application submission.
 The signature by the designated official form the charter school authorizer signifies that this requirement has been met.

-Authorizer Official Printed Nam ne Title
+Authorizer Official Printed Name e Title

 Signature Date

 Grade Levels to be Served

 Year of Grant Implementation Grade Levels Projected Student Enrollment

 First Year

 Second Year

 Third Year

 Maximum

-indicate i Student Demographics indicate if actual or expected percentage of total student population Actual Expected
+Student Demographics indicate if actual or expected percentage of total student population Actual Expected

 Free/Reduced Price Lunch: Special Education: English Learners:

 Black: Native Hawaiian or Other Pacific Islander: Hispanic:

 American Indian: Multiracial: Asian:

 White: Male: Female:

-Management Organization Information

-Will the school work with a sha .1

-Will the school work with a charter or educational management organization?
-Yes No If no, skip to the next page.
+Will the school work with a char Yes No If no, skip to the next page.
+Management Organization Information rter or educational management organization ?

 If yes, name the management organization: Employer Identification Number (EIN):

-Is the management organization:

-For Profit

-Not for Profit

-Employees of the school will be:

-Employed by the school

-Employed by the management organization
+Is the management organization: For Profit Not for Profit Employees of the school will be: Employed by the school Employed by the management organization